-- Never spend money on a fee-based matching service.
-The biggest and best award databases are free online. - "We'll help you complete complicated forms." - Information about the Free Application for Federal Student Aid (FAFSA) and other forms is available for free from your guidance counselor, your library and the U.S. Department of Education.
+Never spend money on a fee-based matching service.
+The biggest and best award databases are available for free on the Internet.

+"We'll help you complete complicated forms."

+- Information about the Free Application for Federal Student Aid (FAFSA) and other forms is available for free from your guidance counselor, your library and the U.S. Department of Education.
 You still have to fill out the same basic information for a fee-based service that you would directly for the FAFSA. - Your school financial aid administrator and College Goal Sunday programs can help: www.collegegoalsundayusa.org. - For general financial aid or FAFSA-related questions, call 800-4-FED-AID (800-433-3243).